Alexwolf21/resume-tailoring-ai/knowledge.md

 - **Supply chain / logistics domain:** This is a genuine gap.
 Do not fabricate.
 Frame SAP Cloud ALM's enterprise-scale operations monitoring as adjacent evidence of building solutions for complex operational workflows.
 - **Education:** Use Variant A (BITS M.Tech + OUTR B.Tech).
 Big Tech heavily values premier institute signals.

+### Banking / FS VP-Level Software Engineer (Feature Team, Platform Engineering)
+Keywords to prioritize if supported:
+- Designing, producing, testing and implementing working software (exact phrasing — mirror in Summary and bullet 1; note "producing" not "developing")
+- Resilient and long-lived software (exact phrase — use in code quality/documentation bullet)
+- Intentional architecture and formulating emergent design through innovative ideas, experimentation and prototyping (exact phrase — map to Kafka system architecture ownership)
+- Automation of build, test and deployment activities, using executable patterns (exact phrase — map to CI/CD + JUnit + deployment pipelines)
+- Production APIs/services and CI/CD pipelines (exact phrase — surface in both Summary and Skills)
+- Complex requirements analysis capture and validation against business and systems requirements (exact phrase — surface in collaboration bullet)
+- Observability solutions such as Splunk, CloudWatch or Grafana (Grafana is DIRECT match; surface Kibana/Dynatrace as additional adjacency)
+- Strong full stack experience in software design and implementation (surface EBaazee full stack for this)
+- Agile methods (note: "methods" not "methodology" — mirror exact word)
+- Principal engineers, architects (mirror collaboration hierarchy in experience bullets)
+- Stakeholder management skills · Communication skills · Communicate complex technical concepts simply
+- **VP title convention:** In banking/FS, "Vice President" is a mid-level title equivalent to SDE-2/Senior SE.
+Do not over-inflate the resume.
+Frame as solid mid-career engineer.
+- **Architectural language framing:** These JDs use distinctive language ("intentional architecture," "emergent design," "executable patterns") that signals a mature engineering culture.
+Mirror these phrases EXACTLY in experience bullets.
+Map the Kafka system design as evidence of "delivering intentional architecture" and "formulating emergent design through experimentation and prototyping."
+- **Containers gap:** JD says "familiar with building and using containers."
+Candidate does NOT have Docker/K8s.
+Genuine gap — Cloud Foundry is closest adjacency.
+- **Snowflake gap:** Genuine gap.
+Candidate has PostgreSQL (direct match) and Redis.
+- **Splunk/CloudWatch gap:** Genuine gaps.
+Candidate has Grafana (direct match), Kibana, and Dynatrace.
+- **AI compression:** When JD doesn't mention AI tools, compress entirely — drop AI skills row and AI bullets.
+- **Education:** Use Variant A. Premier institute signal is valuable for banking/FS VP roles.

 ### Industrial Tech / Complex Software Applications (e.g., Honeywell)
 Keywords to prioritize if supported:
 - Design, development, and implementation of complex software applications